 - i.
 In compliance with the provisions of Section 108 of the Act, read with Rule 20 of the Companies (Management and Administration) Rules, 2014, as amended from time to time, and Regulation 44 of the SEBI Listing Regulations, the Members are provided with the facility to cast their vote electronically, through the e-voting services provided by NSDL, on all the resolutions set forth in this Notice.
 The instructions for e-voting are given herein below. - ii.
-The remote e-voting period commences on Sunday, 27th September, 2020 (9:00 a.m.
-IST) and ends on Tuesday, 29th September, 2020 (5:00 p.m.
+The remote e-voting period commences on Sunday, 26th September, 2021 (9:00 a.m.
+IST) and ends on Wednesday 29th September, 2021 (5:00 p.m.
 IST).
-During this period, Members holding shares either in physical form or in dematerialized form, as on Wednesday, 23rd September, 2020 i.e. cut-off date, may cast their vote electronically.
+During this period, Members holding shares either in physical form or in dematerialized form, as on Friday, 24th September, 2021 i.e. cut-off date, may cast their vote electronically.
 The e-voting module shall be disabled by NSDL for voting thereafter.
-Those Members, who will be present in the AGM through VC / OAVM facility and have not cast their vote on the Resolutions through remote e-voting and are otherwise not barred from doing so, shall be eligible to vote through e-voting system during the AGM. - iii.
-The voting rights of Members shall be in proportion to their shares of the paid up equity share capital of the Company as on Wednesday, 23rd September, 2020. - iv.
-The Board of Directors has appointed Mr. Rajesh Gulati, Practicing Chartered Accountant (Membership No. 089046), has been appointed as the Scrutinizer to scrutinize the voting during the AGM and remote e-voting process in a fair and transparent manner. - v.
+Those Members, who will be present in the AGM through VC / OAVM facility and have not cast their vote on the resolutions through remote e-voting and are otherwise not barred from doing so, shall be eligible to vote through e-voting system during the AGM. - iii.
+The voting rights of Members shall be in proportion to their shares of the paid up equity share capital of the Company as on cut-off date i.e. Friday, 24th September, 2021. - iv.
+The Board of Directors has appointed Mr. Rajesh Gulati, Practicing Chartered Accountant (Membership No. 089046), Proprietor of SMR & Associates, Chartered Accountants, New Delhi, as the Scrutinizer to scrutinize the voting process during the AGM and remote e-voting process in a fair and transparent manner. - v.
 The Members who have cast their vote by remote e-voting prior to the AGM may also attend / participate in the AGM through VC / OAVM but shall not be entitled to cast their vote again. - vi.
-Any person, who acquires shares of the Company and becomes a Member of the Company after sending of the Notice and holding shares as of the cut-off date i.e. Wednesday, 23rd September, 2020, may obtain the login ID and password by sending a request at evoting@nsdl.co.in.
+Any person, who acquires shares of the Company and becomes a Member of the Company after sending of the Notice and holding shares as of the cut-off date i.e. Friday, 24th September, 2021, may obtain the login ID and password by sending a request at evoting@nsdl.co.in.
 However, if he/she is already registered with NSDL for remote e-voting then he/she can use his/her existing User ID and password for casting the vote. - vii.
-The details of the process and manner for remote e-voting are explained herein below: - A. Step 1: Log-in to NSDL e-Voting system at https://www.evoting.nsdl.com/ - 1) Visit the e-Voting website of NSDL.
-Open web browser by typing the following URL: https://www.evoting.nsdl.com/ either on a Personal Computer or on a mobile. - 2) Once the home page of e-Voting system is launched, click on the icon "Login" which is available under 'Shareholders' section. - 3) A new screen will open.
-You will have to enter your User ID, your Password and a Verification Code as shown on the screen. - Alternatively, if you are registered for NSDL eservices i.e. IDEAS, you can log-in at https://eservices.nsdl.com/ with your existing IDEAS login.
-Once you log-in to NSDL eservices after using your log-in credentials, click on e-Voting and you can proceed to Step 2 i.e. Cast your vote electronically. - 4) Your User ID details are given below:
+The details of the process and manner for remote e-voting are explained herein below:

+Step 1: Access to NSDL e-Voting system